20 Best Podcasts in Spanish: Improve Your Listening Skills

 The hosts of Spanish Obsessed are Rob (British) and Liz (Colombian).
 They have a very relaxed way of chatting together, making the conversations feel natural for the language learners that are listening.

-Even the very first levels are conversation-based, and all episodes include transcripts with vocab lists.
+Even the very first levels are conversation-based, and all episodes include transcripts and lists of new vocabulary.

-From time to time, guests from different Spanish-speaking countries join the show to provide exposure to different accents, including Mexican and other Latin American dialects.
+From time to time, guests from different Spanish-speaking countries join the show to provide exposure to different Spanish accents and dialects, including Mexican and other variations from Central and South America.

-👍 Premium features (such as the transcripts) are available upon purchase
+• Premium features (such as transcripts) are available upon purchase

 2. Spanish Pod 101 (beginner to intermediate)

-The show is always well put together and notably high quality.
-The language teachers break down the Spanish conversations in a slow, easy to understand way so that the speakers are almost always intelligible.
+The Spanish audio is always well put together and notably high quality.
+The language teachers break down Spanish phrases in a slow, easy-to-understand way so that the speakers are almost always intelligible.

-This is important for a beginner, as well as intermediate and advanced learners.
+This is important for beginners, as well as intermediate Spanish learners.

-This hybrid form is particularly good for beginners and early intermediates.
+This hybrid video-audio form is particularly good for beginners and early intermediates.

-This hybrid style podcast is a great way to learn Spanish.
+This hybrid-style Spanish podcast is a great way to learn Spanish.
 The format includes:

 Spanish Pod 101 also offers flashcards, slideshows, and line-by-line breakdowns with native speakers.